CODING FOR KIDS 1:

 SCRATCH FOR BEGINNERS

-Scratch Programming For Kids
+Coding Classes For Kids

 Starting to code at a younger age opens your mind to ‘problem solving’ thinking.
 Children can enjoy our lessons and create their own playable and sharable games, solve fun puzzles and learn how to code at the same time.
 ‘Scratch’ is a graphical programming language developed by MIT (Massachusetts Institute of Technology) Media Lab.
 On this course we’ll use ‘Scratch’ to create games using interactive stories, animations, music, art and more.
 It is an excellent place to begin if you are interested in learning code.
 Instead of typing lines of text, as you do with traditional coding, you drag coloured blocks and join them together to build programs.
 So if you’ve always wanted to create your own game or you’ve been thinking of a simple project that you want to develop then join this course today.